We're looking for awesome people to work with our practice.

 Application of EMDR Therapy

-EMDR therapy is shown to be an effective treatment for people who experienced psychologically stressful events, people suffering from traumatic memories, or those with a formal PTSD diagnosis.
-Since experience of psychological stress or trauma manifests in different ways, EMDR therapy may benefit you if you experience any of the following symptoms:
+EMDR therapy is shown to be an effective treatment for people who experienced psychologically stressful events, people suffering from traumatic memories, or those with a PTSD diagnosis.
+Since experience of psychological stress or trauma manifests in different ways, EMDR therapy may benefit you if you experience any of the following:

 -